rkaunismaa/CUDA/README.md

 ## Friday, January 24, 2025

 Trying to compile on the kitchen computer, and am getting the same "No package 'opencv4' found" error message!

+Ok!
+Seems like stuff is working both on KAUWITB and the kitchen computer. ...
+I really need to come up with a meaningful name for the kitchen computer ...